nodejs/node/doc/contributing/backporting-to-release-lines.md

 ## Identifying backport needs

-If a cherry-pick from `main` doesn't merge cleanly with a staging branch, the pull request will be labeled for the release line (e.g., `backport-requested-vN.x`).
+If a cherry-pick from `main` doesn't apply cleanly on a staging branch, the pull request will be labeled for the release line (e.g., `backport-requested-vN.x`).
 This indicates that manual backporting is required.